MASTER AND WARDENS

 She completed her medical studies at Magdalen College, Oxford, and went on to follow her father’s footsteps as a General Practitioner, training with Dr Chris Anderson near Cambridge.
 She was a rural GP in Dorset until 2017 and continues to work as a GP appraiser and examiner for the Royal College of GPs.
 She has been a member of the Almshouse Committee and the Salters’ Institute Board.

 She has just moved to Cornwall with her husband Charles to have more time for her hobbies which include sailing, needlework, tennis and learning to play the oboe.
-She has two children, one of whom, Susie, has just been made a member of the Livery, on Election Day, 24 June 2019.
+She has two children, one of whom, Susie, was made a member of the Livery, on Election Day last year, 24 June 2019.

 Ms Timandra Nichols